-Fareham doesn't have ice caps or polar bears, so it may seem like climate change isn't a local issue.
-However, Fareham is positioned along the coast; it has areas of farmland, nature conservation sites, rivers flowing through urban neighbourhoods and a vibrant community to protect.
+Fareham is positioned along the coast and has areas of farmland, nature conservation sites, rivers flowing through urban neighbourhoods and a vibrant community to protect.

 If we don't try to prevent the worst effects of climate change, we risk seeing flooding and erosion, loss of wildlife and extreme weather.
 Remedying these issues can be costly in both ecological and economic terms so we want to prevent them where we can.

 The Council undertakes a number of environmental works as part of its everyday functions.
 For example, we manage 134 hectares land for nature conservation and have a team dedicated to looking after the trees in Fareham.